dansku/photoGallery/README.md

 ```

 ## Thanks to
-* The people behind jekyll projecy
+* The people behind jekyll project
 * [Geoff Greer](https://github.com/ggreer) for the script
 * [Gusso](https://github.com/gusso) for the design